 Another must see is the The South Pacific Highland Championships.
 The event will be packed with both male and female International and local heavy athletes competing in traditional highland games heavy events, including the heavy stone throw, the weight over the bar and, crowd favourite, the caber toss.
 The inclusion of this Scottish cultural event will provide a new and exciting spectacle to the Bellarine and the greater community.

 With all the music, art and entertainment, you can’t forget about The Folk Market, which will be bursting with fine food and fresh produce from a wide range of food trucks, along with delicious local wines, craft brews and spirits from Victoria’s bespoke distilleries, free live entertainment and open fires.
 Here you’ll find all the regular delicious festival food, along with a range of delicious cultural tastings.
 This is one you can attend without a ticket.

 With an easy 90-minute drive out of Melbourne to the stunning Bellarine Peninsula, a 40-minute ferry ride from Sorrento to Queenscliff, or a 90-minute ferry ride from Melbourne’s Docklands that goes direct to Portarlington, there’s no excuse to miss experiencing Australia’s premier Celtic Folk Festival.

-Start digging out your warmest tartan attire, it all goes down on from 11-14 June, 2021.
-More acts are due to be announced soon, and tickets are on sale now via the website.
+Start digging out your warmest tartan attire, it all goes down on from 10-13 June, 2022.
+Tickets are still on sale here.